Karim-mo/AGSM/projects/agsm/README.md

 ### addReducer

+Adds a new Reducer/state to the global store

 ```typescript
 addReducer(reducerName: string, reducerFunc: (action: Action, initialState?: any) => {}): void
 ```

 ### dispatch

+Dispatches actions to the store for reducers to change the state accordingly

 ```typescript
 dispatch(actionType: string, payload?: any): void